davidtaylorhq/discourse-docs-experiment/docs/guides/frontend/form-kit/javascripts-tests/helper.md

 # Helper

-The form kit helper allows to manipulate a form and its fields through a clear and expressive API.
+The FormKit helper allows you to manipulate a form and its fields through a clear and expressive API.

 **Example**